umarmughal824/micromasters/README.md

 new Application.
 Fill in the values as follows:

 - **User**: Use the lookup (magnifying glass) to find your superuser
-- **Redirect uris**: The URL where MicroMaster’s will be running, followed by "/complete/edxorg/".
+- **Redirect uris**: The URL where MicroMasters will be running, followed by "/complete/edxorg/".
 If you're running it via Docker, run ``docker-machine ip`` from the host machine to get the container IP.
-MicroMaster’s runs on port ``8079`` by default, so this value should be something like ``http://192.168.99.100:8079/complete/edxorg/``
+MicroMasters runs on port ``8079`` by default, so this value should be something like ``http://192.168.99.100:8079/complete/edxorg/``
 - **Client type**: Set to '_Confidential_'.
 - **Authorization grant type**: Set to '_Authorization Code_'.
 - **Name**: Anything you want.
 Something like 'mm-local' would do fine here.

-#### 5) Copy relevant values to use in the MicroMaster’s .env file
+#### 5) Copy relevant values to use in the MicroMasters .env file

-The MicroMaster’s codebase contains a ``.env.sample`` file which will be used as a template to create your ``.env`` file.
-For MicroMaster’s to work, it needs 3 values:
+The MicroMasters codebase contains a ``.env.sample`` file which will be used as a template to create your ``.env`` file.
+For MicroMasters to work, it needs 3 values:

 - ``EDXORG_BASE_URL``